-The timeline for legalizing online poker in New York has seemingly gotten a little tighter.
+The timeline for legalizing online poker, like New York online casino efforts, New York has seemingly gotten a little tighter.

 Sen. John Bonacic has announced that he won’t seek re-election this fall, ending his tenure of two decades in the NY Senate.
 Bonacic’s name has appeared many times in these pages as a champion for gaming and gambling.

 In a statement issued recently, he reflected on the decision from his home in Orange County: